-Clear pages that could not be cleaned by the regular process due to lock failure.
+Clear pages that couldn't be cleaned by the regular process due to lock failure.

-This feature allows user transactions to run cleanup on pages that could not be addressed by the regular cleanup process due to table level lock conflicts.
-This improvement will help ensure that the ADR cleanup process does not fail indefinitely because user workloads cannot acquire table level locks.
+This feature allows user transactions to run cleanup on pages that couldn't be addressed by the regular cleanup process due to table level lock conflicts.
+This improvement helps ensure that the ADR cleanup process doesn't fail indefinitely because user workloads can't acquire table level locks.

 Reducing memory footprint for PVS page tracker